vivekwaldia/c-number-guessing-game/README.md

     * 🟢 **Easy:** Guess a number between 0 and 50.
     * 🟡 **Medium:** Guess a number between 0 and 100.
     * 🔴 **Hard:** Guess a number between 0 and 500.
+* **Proximity Hints:** 🌡️ The game tells you if you're getting "warmer" or "colder" (e.g., "Very close!
+Within 5" or "Way off!").
 * **Input Validation:** 🛡️ Prevents crashes by handling non-numeric or out-of-range inputs.
 * **Play Again:** 🔁 A loop that lets you play again without restarting the program.
 * **Try Counter:** 🎯 Tracks how many tries it took to guess the correct number.